dendronhq/dendron-site/vault/dendron.tutorial.md

 ## Pre-requisites

 This walkthrough will help you get started with Dendron.
-Before you start, make sure you the following:
+Before you start, make sure you do the following:
 - installed [VSCode](https://code.visualstudio.com/download) or a VSCode compatible editor like [VSCodium](https://vscodium.com/)
 - installed [Dendron](https://marketplace.visualstudio.com/items?itemName=dendron.dendron) from the code marketplace
 - initialize your first Dendron workspace